-Since I’m by myself right now (a taste of freedom, sorry folks – I love you but I needed a little vacay!)
-I cut back on the amounts, but I seriously could have eaten this for days.
-The nectarines (which were glorious!), grapes and crunchy celery are such a nice foil for that chicken and the almonds just take everything over the top.
+Since I’m by myself right now (a taste of freedom, sorry folks, that’s my favorite octogenarians.
+I love you but I needed a little vacay!)
+I cut back on the amounts of this salad so keep that in mind when you look at the pics.
+Seriously, I could have eaten this for days.
+The nectarines (which were glorious!), grapes and crunchy celery are such a nice foil for that chicken and the sprinkling of almonds add a little crunch and just take everything over the top.
 You know what might be good in this, though?
 Bacon.
 Yeah…

-Use whatever seasonal fruit you’d like, along with any good green lettuce.
+Use this recipe as a template and use whatever seasonal fruit you’d like, along with any good green lettuce.
 Mix it together if you want.
 I just took the pretentious route and laid it out in rows.
 Just coz I think it looks cooler!
 But doesn’t putting a few simple items in a salad just kind of elevate the whole works?
-I mean a few grapes, a nectarine and a little celery never tasted so good!
+I mean a few grapes, a nectarine, and a little celery never tasted so good!

 When shopping for fruits and vegetables, it doesn’t hurt to pull out the sales flyer and see what’s on special and design your menu that week around it – especially in the summer when there are so many gorgeous things to choose from and a new sale each week.
 Buy enough of what’s on sale to last through the early parts of the next week, too.

 When a sale is good, with a lot of items, you can pick out items that are perfectly ripe or close to it for the current week and ones that might need to sit on a sunny window sill to ripen up for the following week.
 Then you can take advantage of those prices.
 Some things that come to mind are peaches, nectarines, tomatoes and of course, avocados.